Victoria Borwick: 2017 general election

 The British press reported in the run-up to the election that Borwick, being acquainted with the incumbent Prime Minister Theresa May, was influential in the decision to remove from the Conservative manifesto the party's previous pledge of a total ban on ivory trading.
 Borwick, who also serves as President of the British Antique Dealers' Association, told the House of Commons in 2016 "any ban on antique ivory is cultural vandalism".
 She restated her mission to keep the ivory trade alive in 2019.

 On 31 May 2017, Borwick participated alongside rival parliamentary candidates at a local hustings in Notting Hill, at which, according to the London Evening Standard, she was repeatedly heckled and booed by constituents.
 Borwick did not attend the subsequent constituency hustings on 5 June 2017 in Earl's Court, an absence that was mocked by the Evening Standard.
 On 7 June 2017, Borwick's campaign team was accused in the media of having deleted comments from residents of Kensington on her social media platforms.

-Borwick lost her seat by 20 votes to Labour, which won the Kensington seat for the first time.
+Borwick lost by 20 votes to Labour, which won the Kensington seat for the first time.
 The Conservatives' loss of this once-safe seat surprised many and was widely reported in the British and international media as a consequence of Borwick's support of a hard Brexit.

 In the final result, Borwick lost the seat to the Labour candidate Emma Dent Coad on a 10.6% swing.
 The winner was declared nearly 24 hours after polls closed because three recounts were necessary.
 In her speech conceding defeat, she stated her intention to "start the fight back for Kensington and the Conservatives".
 However, her bid to be re-stand for the seat was derailed in the summer of 2019 when executive members of the local Conservative party ruled her out of the contest.